nixitN/js-python/README.md

 # JavaScript vs Python
 *JS practice codes rewrite in own Python codes.
 It is mainly a practice opportunity for me to see how big the difference is between the two languages.
-And I will learn to program in the Python language.*
+And that way I can learn to program in Python language more easily.*
 - **Simpler codes:** Chaining if else, SUM...